-"The company that installed the system has since gone out of business.
-SunPower will only cover the product replacement - NOT the service involved in getting it replaced," writes Ryan of Bloomfield, IN, on consumeraffairs.com.
+For instance, if the company that installed the system has since gone out of business, SunPower will only cover the product replacement—NOT the service involved in getting it replaced.

 The question everyone is asking now, "Which of these solar companies is better: SunRun or SunPower?"

 While both are in the top five solar companies in the country, SunPower etches it out over SunRun as it offers higher-quality sun panels.